- Threat Assessment Team

 In situations where an individual has concerns about someone’s behavior but is unsure whether such behavior constitutes a “threat” to self or others, the individual should report the information to the Department of Public Safety or other College official, as appropriate, to allow the College the opportunity to assess the situation and respond as necessary:

-A. Students: Concerns about statements and/or behavior of students may be reported to the dean of students or Commons dean (undergraduate College) or the vice president for Language schools, Schools Abroad, and Graduate programs or assistant dean of Language Schools and Schools Abroad (Language Schools, Schools Abroad and Bread Loaf programs).
+A. Students: Concerns about statements and/or behavior of students may be reported to the dean of students or Commons dean (undergraduate College) or the dean of Language Schools (language schools programs), dean of International Programs (Schools Abroad, Bread Loaf and School of the Environment progams), or assistant dean of Language Schools and Schools Abroad (Language Schools and Schools Abroad programs), as applicable to the program at issue.

-B. Faculty or Staff: Concerns about the behavior of faculty or staff may be brought to the appropriate supervisory authority (i.e., the vice president for Academic Affairs / dean of the faculty, or the vice president for Language schools, Schools Abroad and Graduate Programs [Language Schools, Schools Abroad and Bread Loaf programs], in the case of a faculty member, as applicable to the program at issue, or the Human Resources Department, in the case of a staff member).
+B. Faculty or Staff: Concerns about the behavior of faculty or staff may be brought to the appropriate supervisory authority (i.e., the vice president for Academic Affairs and dean of the faculty, or the provost [Language Schools, Schools Abroad, School of the Environment and Bread Loaf programs], in the case of a faculty member, as applicable to the program at issue, or the Human Resources Department, in the case of a staff member).

 All reports under this policy will be handled in a sensitive manner.
 Information will be shared with others only to the extent necessary to assess and manage the situation and in accordance with state and federal law.